Outsourcing pricing models: hourly, fixed, dedicated, and managed

 Hourly pricing works when scope is still changing

-Hourly pricing is useful when the work is flexible: CRM cleanup, scheduling support, list research, inbox labels, content upload, or early support triage.
+Hourly pricing is useful when the work is flexible: CRM cleanup, scheduling support, list research, inbox labels, content upload, or early support sort.
 You can learn what the role should become before locking in a bigger commitment.

 Fixed-price pricing works for defined deliverables